 - 165g ginger nut biscuits, blitzed (crushed) till even and sand like (6 ounces)- we used Arnott's Ginger Nut Biscuits

 - 65g butter, melted (2 1/2 ounces)

-- 900 ml known as thickened cream in Australia and America as heavy cream 35% fat (30 fluid ounces)
+- 900 ml thickened cream as it's known in Australia and heavy cream in America at least 35% fat (30 fluid ounces)

 - 300g caster sugar (10 1/2 ounces)